manuelbieh/react-ssr-setup/README.md

 ### 📕 Storybook support

 I've successfully tested Storybook and it integrates seamlessly and without any issues into this setup.
-If you want to add Storybook to your project, install the most recent version (which by the time of writing is `4.0.0-alpha.16` and can be done via `npm i -g @storybook/cli@4.0.0-alpha.16`) and run `getstorybook` to have the basic setup created for you.
+If you want to add Storybook to your project, install Storybook `^4.0.0` and run `getstorybook` to have the basic setup created for you.
 You must then replace all the content in `.storybook/webpack.config.js` with the following line:

 ```js
 module.exports = require('../config/webpack.config.js/storybook');